thegridelectric/gridworks/docs/code-generation.md

 - Add new data to the airtable tables for the
 - run `aic -build` from `CodeHomeDir/CodeGenerationTools/`

+##

 TODO: Update with information about how to update table structure via the [effortless API](https://effortlessapi.com/auth/login)

+The [ssot.me](https://explore.ssot.me/app/#!/publicTranspilers) site has documentation with a list of transpilers available for the ssotme tool.
+For example, I added an odxml-to-entities transpiler by:

+1. looking at the syntax on [that site](https://explore.ssot.me/app/#!/viewTranspiler/odxml42/ODXMLToEntitiesJson)
+2. running the command `ssotme odxml-to-entities-json -i ODXML/DataSchema.odxml -o SSoT/Entities.json -install`
+3. moving the additional block in aicapture.json to just above the `airtable-to-xml` transpiler (which requires Entities.json to be updated)

 ## How to create a new type

 The types are managed by the Gridworks Type Registry through a standard Restful API (not built yet).
+In addition, the xslt tools in `CodeGenerationTools/GridworksCore` will be made into an open source command line tool (like ssotme itself) that can be accessed by any repository using GridWorks Types.
+But until that happens there is near-replication in the CodeGenerationTools/GridworksCore folders.

 All instances of GridWorks types must include a TypeName which is recognized by the GridWorks Type Registry.